vcstkv/cs361/peer_review/README.md

 - Q2_X_1: Divide 100 points among team members based on contribution

 **Question 3** (Text answer):
-- Q3: Free-form text feedback about each team member
+- Q3: Free-form text self-evaluation (student's own reflection on their performance)

-(X ranges from 1 to 4, where 1 is self and 2-4 are team members)
+Note: The script extracts Q3 from each student's own survey response as their self-evaluation text.

 **Usage:**
 ```bash